zamrokk/marketpulse/docs/src/frontend.md

 # Create the frontend application

-Before you begin, install [Deno](https://docs.deno.com/runtime/getting_started/installation/).
+`Deno` is not mandatory as you can still use `npm`, but we use it on this tutorial.
+You can install it with [this link](https://docs.deno.com/runtime/getting_started/installation/)

 1. Create a frontend app on the same project root directory.
-Here we use deno, Vite and React to start a default project;
+Here we use `Vite` and `React` to start a default project;

    ```bash
    deno run -A npm:create-vite@latest